< Back

 Predella: Pietà and Four Saints.
 Wood, 22 x 168.

 Against a continuous landscape background, there is a Pietà group with SS.
-John the Evangelist and Mary Magdalene in the centre, and three-quarter length figures of SS.
-Apollonia, Anthony of Padua (or Alberto Siculo), Elizabeth of Hungary (or Clare or Angela of Bohemia) and Margaret at the sides.
+John the Evangelist and Mary Magdalene in the centre, and there are four three-quarter length figures of saints at the sides.
+The saints are St Apollonia (holding a jawbone in a pair of pincers), Anthony of Padua (with lily and book), Elizabeth of Hungary (crowned and also holding a lily and book) and Margaret of Antioch (with cross and dragon).
 The panel has been in the Borghese collection since at least 1693, when it was attributed to Perugino (understandably so since the composition of the Pietà is derived from Perugino’s famous altarpiece of about 1493).
 The attribution to Andrea del Sarto, as a youthful work, was made by Roberto Longhi in his 1928 catalogue of the Borghese pictures.
-It has been suggested that the panel may have formed the predella of an altarpiece mentioned by the Anonimo Magliabechiano that was painted by Andrea del Sarto for the Clarissan sisters of Monte Domini, whose convent was outside the Porta a San Gallo in Florence.
+As two saints (Anthony of Padua and Elizabeth of Hungary) are Franciscan, the panel is likely to have come from a Franciscan nunnery, and it has been suggested that it could have formed the predella of an altarpiece mentioned by the Anonimo Magliabechiano that was painted by Andrea del Sarto for the Clarissan sisters of Monte Domini (whose convent was outside the Porta a San Gallo in Florence).
 The altarpiece was delivered on 21 September 1509 and cost ‘18 florins for the painted parts alone’.

 Madonna and Child with St John (no. 336).
 Wood, 80 x 60.

 The figure of the Madonna is similar to that in the early Marriage of St Catherine at Dresden.
 The Child holds a goldfinch, symbol of his future Passion.
-The traditional Sarto attribution (recorded in the 1626 inventory of Olimpia Aldobrandini’s collection) has sometimes been doubted, with Bugliardini a favoured alternative at one time.
+The traditional Sarto attribution (recorded in a 1693 Borghese inventory and possibly also the 1626 inventory of Olimpia Aldobrandini’s collection) has sometimes been doubted, with Bugliardini a favoured alternative at one time.
 Shearman (1965) ascribes the execution to unknown assistants.
-The picture (reproduced in Natali’s 1999 book) has been little exhibited.
+Natali (who repoduces the painting in his 1999 book) sees a collaboration between Andrea del Sarto and a pupil (possibly the young Pontormo).
+The gallery currently labels the picture as 'Andrea del Sarto and workshop'.

 Rome.
 Galleria Spada.